binbashar/le-tf-infra-aws/apps-devstg/us-east-1/k8s-eks-v1.17/README.md

 ```

-3. Identities
+3. Identities layers
+   1. The main files begin with the `ids_` prefix.
+      1. They declare roles and their respective policies.
+      2. The former are intended to be assumed by pods in your cluster through the EKS IRSA feature.
-    1. Go to this layer and run `leverage tf apply`
+   2. Go to this layer and run `leverage tf apply`

 #### Setup auth and test cluster connectivity
 1. Connecting to the K8s EKS cluster